.png?1676993513)

 The mission of The New York Times is to seek the truth and help people understand the world.
 That means independent journalism is at the heart of all we do as a company.
 It’s why we have a world-renowned newsroom that sends journalists to report on the ground from nearly 160 countries.
 It’s why we focus deeply on how our readers will experience our journalism, from print to audio to a world-class digital and app destination.
 And it’s why our business strategy centers on making journalism so good that it’s worth paying for.

 DealBook is hiring a Senior U.S. Editor to play a pivotal role in shaping and executing our DealBook newsletter and helping expand our franchise.
-You will work closely with Andrew Ross Sorkin, reporters and other editors to assign stories, edit them, write headlines, and ensure DealBook continues to thrive and grow its influential audience.
+You will work closely with Andrew Ross Sorkin, reporters and other editors to assign, edit and produce our daily newsletter and shape its strategy to grow its influential audience and deepen engagement.

-You are someone with impeccable news judgment and excellent writing and editing skills—you thrive under deadline pressure and can help our team produce the definitive read on the day’s events.
-You will frequently jump in to write original copy, curate and aggregate news, and help package the DealBook newsletter and site for maximum impact.
+You are someone with impeccable news judgment and editing skill, fluency in conversational and explanatory writing, and a keen interest in digital journalism generally and newsletters specifically.
+You thrive under deadline pressure and can help our team produce the definitive morning read on business news.
+You will frequently jump in to write original copy, curate and aggregate news, and help package the DealBook newsletter and associated products for maximum impact.

-This is a hands-on role that blends editing with reporting instincts and curatorial flair.
+This is a hands-on role that blends assigning, editing, idea generation, strategy and team management.
 You are comfortable making rapid decisions, framing news with insight and authority.

 Responsibilities:

-- Edit and shape stories with speed, precision, and contextual depth.
+- Edit and shape copy for the newsletter with speed, precision, and contextual depth.

-- Write, curate, and aggregate financial and business news, including under tight deadlines.
+- Write, curate, and aggregate financial and business news, including under tight deadlines, cleanly and sharply.

-- Coordinate coverage and collaborate with reporters and editors to prioritize stories.
+- Coordinate and prioritize coverage with reporters and editors.

 - Ensure high editorial standards and deadline discipline.